codespacehelp/website/workshops/22-23-web-design-101.md

 done: false
 ---

-No matter what field you're working in, making a simple website is now considered a basic skill.
-If you've never built a website from scratch, this is the course for you.
-At the end of this course you'll have created your own site, guaranteed.
+No matter what field you’re working in, making a simple website is now considered a basic skill.
+If you’ve never built a website from scratch, this is the course for you.
+At the end of this course you’ll have created your own site, guaranteed.
 If you think coding a website is too difficult this is definitely the course for you!
-Forget the theory or complex codes: if you can locate the "greater than" and "smaller than" keys on your keyboards you can make a website.
+Forget the theory or complex codes: if you can locate the “greater than” and “smaller than” keys on your keyboards you can make a website.

 <div class="embed-responsive embed-responsive-16by9">
   <iframe class="embed-responsive-item" src="https://www.youtube.com/embed/cmdcECj7_V0"></iframe>